Public Service Grant Program

 In order to expedite the review of proposals, applicants are required to submit proposals in the following format.
 Please note that only one copy of the complete proposal needs to be submitted.

 - Cover sheet (form attached) with applicant and proposal information, a no more than 50-word abstract, list of all internal grants previously awarded to the applicant, and signatures from the appropriate persons or groups.

 - Budget (form attached) presenting a breakdown of project expenses by category.

-Project narrative describing the project for which funding is being requested.
+- Project narrative describing the project for which funding is being requested.
 The project narrative is the core of the proposal.
 Members of the review committee will make their recommendations based on their interpretation of your project as described in this section.
-It is to the applicant’s advantage to provide background information in enough detail to convey why the project is significant, the target audience, what will be accomplished, the schedule of activities, and how the project will contribute to UMass Boston's public service mission.
-The applicant must be as clear as possible, remembering that the readers will represent various disciplines and program areas and will not have expertise in the subject matter of the proposal.
+It is to the applicant’s advantage to provide background information in enough detail to convey why the project is significant, the targeted audience, what will be accomplished, the schedule of activities, and how the project will contribute to UMass Boston's public service mission.
+The applicant must be as clear as possible, remembering that the readers will represent various disciplines and program areas and may not have expertise in the subject matter of the proposal.
 If the work of others is referenced, include a list of the sources cited.
 Remember that the purpose of this grant program is to build the capacity of university faculty and researchers to engage in authentic collaborative research partnerships for public benefit and to provide incentives that foster and stimulate the conduct of community-engaged scholarship and community-based participatory research.
 The project narrative must be limited to eight (8) double-spaced pages and must include the following:

 - significance of the proposed project;